Praqma/kubernetes-ebook/chapter08.md

 sudo tar -xvf cni-c864f0e1ea73719b8f4582402b0847064f9883b0.tar.gz -C /opt/cni
 ```
-**Note:** Kelsey's guide does not mention this, but the kubernetes binaries look for plugin binaries in /opt/plugin-name/bin/, and then in other paths if nothing is found over there.
+**Note:** Kelsey's guide does not mention this, but the kubernetes binaries will look for plugin binaries in /opt/plugin-name/bin/, and they'll continue to look in other paths if nothing is found.

 Download and install the Kubernetes worker binaries: